Snail51/Snail51/README.md

 - 🔐  Student & Teacher of Cybersecurity
 - 📫  Reach out to me: [brendanrood42@gmail.com](mailto:brendanrood42@gmail.com), [linkedin.com/in/brendan-rood/](https://www.linkedin.com/in/brendan-rood/)

 Looking for commit history?
-A lot of what I've done has been on [my school's GitHub](https://github.com/BrendanR-51).
+A lot of what I've done was on [my university's GitHub](https://github.com/BrendanR-51).